webdjoe/pyvesync/README.md

 The rectangular smart switch model supports some additional functionality on top of the regular api call

+`VeSyncOutlet.nightlight_status` - Get the status of the nightlight

+`VeSyncOutlet.nightlight_brightness` - Get the brightness of the nightlight

 `VeSyncOutlet.turn_on_nightlight()` - Turn on the nightlight

 `VeSyncOutlet.turn_off_nightlight()` - Turn off the nightlight